RunesRepoHub/ACS/docs/install.md

 # YT-plex Installation

-!!! warning "Root"
+!!! failure "Root"

     This software has to run as root. ***YOU CAN NOT RUN IT AS A NORMAL USER***.

-!!! warning "Important"
+!!! bug "Important"

     This software is still in development.

     Please report bugs to [Github](https://github.com/RunesRepoHub/YT-Plex/issues)

-!!! warning "Docker is required"
+!!! danger "Docker is required"

     Docker is required to run this software